alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

               Shared Element Transitions In-Depth (_coming soon!_)
               {% comment %}</a>{% endcomment %}

 Note that although Activity Transitions will be the primary focus of these posts, much of the information also applies to Fragment Transitions as well.
-For those of you who are working with the Fragment Transition APIs, don't fret: I'll point out the significant differences between the two as they are encountered in the post!
+For those of you who are working with the Fragment Transition APIs, don't fret: I'll point out the significant differences between the two as they are encountered in the posts!

-Before we start discussing the new Activity Transition APIs, we should first talk about _transitions_.
-As we will see (especially in the next couple of posts), understanding how transitions behave under-the-hood will reduce the learning curve associated with creating natural and seamless Activity Transitions in Android Lollipop.
+(**TODO: Transitioning sentence into next section...**)

-### The Transition Framework
+### Android's `Transition` Framework

 <!--morestart-->

-Activity Transitions are built on top of a relatively new feature in Android called transitions.
+Activity and Fragment transitions in Lollipop are built on top of a relatively new feature in Android called `Transition`s.
 Introduced in KitKat, the transition framework provides a convenient API for animating between different UI states in an application.
 The framework is built around two key concepts: _scenes_ and _transitions_.
 A scene defines a given state of an application's UI, whereas a transition defines the animated change between two scenes.

-When a scene change occurs, a transition has two main responsibilities: (1) capturing the start and end state of the views in each scene and (2) creating an `Animator` based on the differences that will animate the views from one scene to another.
+When a scene change occurs, a `Transition` has two main responsibilities:

+1. Capturing the start and end state of the views in each scene, and
+2. Creating an `Animator` based on the differences that will animate the views from one scene to another.

 <!--more-->

 Let's walk through a simple example.
-Consider an `Activity` that wants to fade its views either in or out whenever the user taps the screen.
-We can achieve this effect with only a few lines using Android's transition framework (**TODO: link to XML layout gist?**):
+Consider an `Activity` which wants to fade its views either in or out whenever the user taps the screen.<sup><a href="#footnote1" id="ref1">1</a></sup> We can achieve this effect with only a few lines using Android's transition framework:

 ```java
 public class MainActivity extends Activity implements View.OnClickListener {